 The Role Communicators Need to Play to Advance Diversity & Inclusion Efforts

+What’s the game plan, comms pros?
+Your organization has been working through the challenges COVID-19 has placed in front of you.
+And now you have the opportunity to lead your organization through diversity and inclusion efforts.
 It’s time to roll up our sleeves and get the real work done.
-However, it’s important to understand that while the challenges of COVID-19 were tackled with the support of a group of leaders in the organization, diversity and inclusion must be led by employees.
-Statements and actions can feel hollow if they don’t represent the change that employees need to see within your organization.
+However, it’s important to understand that while the challenges of COVID-19 were tackled with the support of leaders in the organization, diversity and inclusion must be led by employees.
+Statements and actions can feel hollow if they don’t represent the change that employees want to see.
 So, how do you bring employee voices to the board room (or the board Zoom)?

 Tip 1: Communicate to employees first.

-Show them their feelings/reactions matter and are your priority.
+Show them their feelings and reactions matter and are your priority.
 When companies choose to make their statements around the Black Lives Matter movement and systemic racism in the media first, they are basically saying to their employees, “We care more about the public perception of our company than we do about aligning with the voices and values of our employees.”
-This is not a way to generate trust, which is essential in encouraging employees to bring their authentic voices to the workplace and this critical conversation.
+This is not a way to generate trust.
+And trust is essential in encouraging employees to bring their authentic voices to the workplace and this critical conversation.

-Tip 2: Create an Employee Resource Group (ERG) for diversity and inclusion or re-focus an existing one.
+Tip 2: Create an Employee Resource Group (ERG) for DEI or re-focus an existing one.

 Many organizations have created ERGs where diversity is celebrated within the organization.
 This is the time to shift that focus and identify opportunities in the workplace and the community where your organization can contribute to ending systemic racism and inequality.
 Ensure this group includes employees of all races, cultures, sexual orientations, ages, jobs, and at least one executive sponsor.
 (Don’t forget your frontline workers or deskless employees.)
 And if you don’t have an executive who specializes in DEI, find an outside resource who can support this effort.
 One of the most important things we can do within our organizations is to acknowledge our shortcomings and correct them.